graycoreio/daffodil/libs/cart/guides/state.md

 }
 ```

-## Cart Resolution
+## Cart resolution

-This tutorial will walk you through Daffodil's Cart Resolution process which is responsible for resolving a user's cart upon application initialization.
+This tutorial will walk you through the cart resolution process, which is responsible for resolving a user's cart upon application initialization.
 This behavior is chiefly managed by the `DaffResolvedCartGuard`.

-### Supported Scenarios
+### Supported scenarios
 At the moment, the following scenarios are handled by the `DaffResolvedCartGuard`.

 > For customer cart support, use the [@daffodil/cart-customer](/libs/cart-customer/README.md) package.